NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

   Optional parameter.
 Is an array of ``str`` values that contains the chemical symbols of condensates the chemistry output file should be saved for.
 Without this optional parameter, the output function will by default save all species.
 The symbols have to match the ones used in the ``FastChem`` input file for the equilibrium constants.

 ``additional_columns=None, additional_columns_desc=None``
   Optional parameters.
 Sometimes, ``FastChem`` calculations are not iterated only over temperature or pressure but also other variables, such as the metallicity or C/O ratio.
-The output function therefore contains these optional parameters that allow to print additional columns in the output file.
+The output function therefore contains these optional parameters that allow printing additional columns in the output file.
 The first parameter ``additional_columns`` is an :math:`N\times N_\mathrm{tp}`-dimensional array of ``float`` values, where the first dimension refers to the number of additional columns and the second dimension has to be equal to the dimensions of the temperature and pressure arrays.

   The second optional parameter ``additional_columns_desc`` contains an array of ``str`` values with the header descriptions of the additional columns.
-The dimension has to be equal to number of additional columns.
+The dimension has to be equal to the number of additional columns.
 If this is not the case, or if the parameter is missing entirely, the columns will be labelled ``unk`` instead.

 | All of these function arguments, except for the optional parameters,
   are contained within the input and output structures of ``pyFastChem``, discussed :ref:`here<sec:pfc_input_ouput_struct>`.
-| Saving the condensate output with the panda ``DataFrame`` format in a
+| Saving the condensate output with the pandas ``DataFrame`` format in a
   pickle file is possible via the function:

 .. code:: python